Feature awareness and new app version

 For iOS, this version number is based on the Short Version String for the app.

-This filter will populate values once users upgrade their apps to the supported Braze SDK Versions.
+This filter will populate values after users upgrade their apps to the supported Braze SDK Versions.
 Until then, the filter won’t show any versions when selected.

 In the following scenario, let’s assume that you first upgraded to the Braze SDKs which supports this filter in version

 2.0.0 of your app.

 Once Braze receives data from version 2.0.0 of your app, you can target users with earlier or later versions.

 |Filter||User’s App Version||Result|